MichaelKreil/openbots/docs/index.md

 # TL;DR

-The theory that social bots have influenced elections sounds deceptively plausible, but is scientifically unfounded and inaccurate on all levels.

-It can be fully explained by serious scientific mistakes made by researchers.
+"Social bots have influenced elections."
+Does it sound plausible?
+Yes.
+Is it scientifically founded?
+No.

+Many mistakes were made in the research and a lack of review allowed the theory to spread.

 # This talk...